KxSystems/docs/docs/ref/dotz.md

 Solaris on Intel | **v32** | **v64**
 Windows          | **w32** | **w64**

-Note this is the version of the KDB-X executable, NOT the OS itself.
+Note this is the version of the kdb+ executable, NOT the OS itself.
-You might run both 32-bit and 64-bit versions of KDB-X on the same machine to support older external interfaces.
+You might run both 32-bit and 64-bit versions of kdb+ on the same machine to support older external interfaces.

 ## `.z.P` (local timestamp)